nbrest/kamehouse/troubleshoot-issues.md

 - Restarting intellij didn't fix it
 - Using firefox, I see the same issue.
 Not chrome related
 - Only thing that worked was shutting down (not hibernate) computer

+### It happened also in my server niko-nba
+- Here I had to stop tomcat and restart it and it started working again